7 Steps on How to Prepare For a Job Interview

 Relevant reading to a job interview: Career Advice: 6 Steps to Follow Up After A Job Interview

 The content is based on the personal opinion of the author.
 It is accurate and true based on the best knowledge of the author and his research.
 Content is for informational purposes only and we are not financial advisors, personal counselors, or other professional advisors.
-It should not be used as comprehensive or a substitute for professional advice.
+It should not be used as a comprehensive or a substitute for professional advice.